when-dev/when-dev/README.md

 <!-- - Reading: [Clean Code](https://a.co/d/7tClpTt) by Robert Martin -->

 - **Looking for a job as a full-stack developer**
-- Learning: SPA/MPA, CI/CD, AWS.
+- Plans for study: AWS.
 - Working on: Online Ecommerce Shop.
 A pet project to improve and showcase my full-stack skills